 Don't be fooled by the name!
 Microsoft Photos is not just for photos...it's also a really common free video editing program that can be used on Surface tablets and PC laptops.

-Adobe Premiere Clip is a free app available through Google Play, so Android devices like Galaxy smartphones or tablets can run this video editing program.
+Adobe Premiere Rush is a free app available through Google Play, so Android devices like Galaxy smartphones or tablets can run this video editing program.